Skip to content

 • Rough-in complete / service inspection — in-wall work verified before cover.

-• Trim / devices — plates, gear, fixtures after paint when that is your contract.
+• Trim / devices — plates, gear, fixtures after paint.

-• Final inspection / CO — energization, labels, as-builts if required.
+• Final inspection / sign-off — energization, labels, closeout documentation if required.

-Pull a percentage of the contract at each gate that reflects cost and risk you have absorbed, not equal thirds unless that truly matches your cost curve.
+Pull a percentage at each gate that reflects the cost and risk you've absorbed at that point — not just equal thirds unless that actually matches your cost.

 Example split

-Splits vary by job type, but a starting conversation with clients looks like: 30 percent deposit (commitment and early material), 40 percent at rough-in sign-off, 20 percent at trim, 10 percent at final / punch clear.
-Adjust if you front-load expensive gear or long lead items — take more upfront when your exposure is higher.
+A common starting point: 30% deposit (commitment and early materials), 40% at rough-in sign-off, 20% at trim, 10% at final.
+Adjust it if you front-load expensive gear or have long-lead items — take more upfront when your exposure is higher.

-Write the milestones into the contract with objective completion criteria (e.g., "passed rough electrical inspection") so nobody argues whether the invoice is due.
+Write the phases into the contract with clear completion criteria — like "passed rough electrical inspection" — so there's no argument about whether the invoice is due.

-Explain once, calmly, that draws keep the crew paid and material flowing — it is standard on project work, not a punishment.
-Homeowners respect clarity; GCs expect it.
+Explain once, clearly: billing by phase keeps the crew paid and material flowing.
+It's standard on project work, not unusual.
+Most homeowners understand it.
+Most GCs expect it.

-If someone refuses all but final pay, you either price the risk into the bid, shorten your terms elsewhere, or walk.
-Taking a full job on end-only terms is a financing decision, not a sales victory.
+If someone insists on end-only payment, price the risk into the bid, shorten payment terms somewhere else, or walk.
+Taking a full job on final-only terms is a financing decision — not a sales victory.

-Put the schedule on the signature page or change-order addendum — not buried on page nine.
-People sign what they see in the meeting where they are already nodding.
+Put the payment schedule on the signature page, not buried in the back.
+People sign what they see when they're already nodding.

-The client sees progress tied to dollars.
-You see cash before final exposure.
-Disputes get smaller because each chunk is scoped.
-If something goes wrong late, you are not trying to unwind 100 percent of the revenue — only the tail.
+The client sees money tied to real progress.
+You see cash before your full exposure is out.
+Disputes get smaller because each phase is clearly scoped.
+If something goes wrong at the end, you're not trying to recover 100% of the job — just the tail.

 Try Fieldwright